102 Washington Avenue

 ✔If a worker tests positive for COVID-19, employer must immediately notify state and local health departments and cooperate with contact tracing efforts, including notification of potential contacts, such as workers or visitors who had close contact with the individual, while maintaining confidentiality required by state and federal law and regulations.

-If an EPAC worker or volunteer tests positive for COVID-19, Joseph Foti (EPAC Business Manager) will be responsible for notifying state and local health departments.
+If an EPAC worker or volunteer tests positive for COVID-19, EPAC will be responsible for notifying state and local health departments.

 State and Federal Resources